fedeizzo/ParticleSwarmOptimization-OpenMPI/report/05-DevOps.md

 We defined two workflows, one for the container creation and the other for the documentation compilation.
 They are triggered on each commit.

 ### Container creation {#sec:container-creation}
 The container creation workflow uses the `Dockerfile` to build up a docker image (as explained in section {@sec:docker}) that is then pushed to a *container registry* called *DockerHub*, the process is shown in figure {@fig:container-creation}.
-The process also includes an automation that executes unit tests, if only one them is marked as failed then the whole process is interrupted to avoid runtime errors in production.
+The action also includes an automation that executes unit tests, if only one them is marked as failed then the whole process is interrupted to avoid runtime errors in production.

 ![Container creation workflow](./images/container_creation.png){ width=450px }{#fig:container-creation}